single-spa/standalone-single-spa-webpack-plugin/README.md

         }
       },

-      // required - defaults to false.
+      // optional - defaults to false.
 This determines whether to mount
       // your microfrontend as an application or a parcel
       isParcel: false

+      // optional - you can disable the plugin by passing in this boolean
+      disabled: false

       // optional - the standalone plugin relies on optionalDependencies in the
       // package.json.
 If this doesn't work for you, pass in your HtmlWebpackPlugin